Skip to main content

 Chairs: Martyn Evans (Swansea) and Ian Jackson (PLG)

-• The UK and Ireland Perspective - Nicola Fearnhead, NBOCA Clinical Co-Lead, QI in CRC (Cambridge)
+• The UK and Ireland Perspective - Nicola Fearnhead, NBOCA Clinical Co-Lead (Cambridge)

 • QI for CRC- the North American perspective - Lesly Dosset (Michigan, USA)